CaterinaFabbri/LetterCredit/README.md

 ## How to use the front-end
-The v1 implementation, we created a [website](https://eth-app-final.yenerk95.vercel.app/) which allows to use the contract functionalities outside of Remix, through a Metamask integration. <br/>
+For the v1 implementation, we created a [website](https://eth-app-final.yenerk95.vercel.app/) which allows to use the contract functionalities outside of Remix, through a Metamask integration. <br/>

 In order to use the website, one needs to first deploy the contract in Remix, using Injected Web3 and a Metamask Testnet.
 Then, the contract address shall be copypasted into the form on the initial webpage.  <br/>
 The website makes use of **conditional rendering**, so each user has access to a different page.
 To actually visualize the page of the current metamask account, it suffices to press again the set smart contract button.  <br/>